MrZBou/Elisa-Public/README.md

 # Elisa public repository

 This is the official repository of the discord bot 'Elisa'.
 In the ''Issues tab, you can leave an error message and I will definitely consider it.
-I will also be glad of your suggestions in the 'Pull requests' tab.
 Thanks.

   ## Main bot commands